Splamy/SplamyWeb/blogs/MMIX.md

 ### Memory Layout

 Memory layout was pretty simple.
 While MMIX has 4 predefined regions `TEXT`, `DATA`, `POOL` and `STACK` and some rough guidance on how to use them, we can pretty much do whatever we want.
-Nonetheless, let's be nice citizens and put compiled code into `TEXT`.
+Nonetheless, let's be nice citizens and follow the guidelines.
+- This means compiled code gets into `TEXT`.
-`DATA` is where our dynamically allocated data will be.
+- `DATA` is where our dynamically allocated data will be.
-Static fields and constants dive into the `POOL`.
+- Static fields and constants dive into the `POOL`.
-And last but not least the `STACK`.
+- And last but not least the `STACK`.
 This is the only one that is predefined by MMIX how it's used.

 Easy enough.
 Next.

 ### Allocation